Roisin Ní Neachtain Roisin Ní Neachtain

 THE THERAPIST

 In her therapist’s office again, Emily Robinson was lying back on a brown suede lounge chair that was the wrong texture.
-It was hard under hands.
-She was frantically rubbing her hands up and down the sides as she rattled on in distress and she thought she could well end up with blisters.
+She was frantically rubbing her hands up and down the sides as she rattled on in distress and thought she could well end up with blisters.
 Dr Donnelly had hired a decorator and everything was wrong.
 She could barely see the doctor’s face in the new dim lighting and it was beginning to give her a migraine.

 “It’s like something I carry around with me all the time.
 A sort of label.
 I imagine it as a large Las Vegas sign floating above my head.
 A thousand lights around it screaming ‘LOOK!
 LOOK!
 THIS WOMAN IS A WIDOW.
 LET’S ALL STOP AND PITY HER’ and they do you know.
 They do.
 They all know somehow.
 I see it in slow motion – their faces contorting into a sympathetic grimace, that ghastly soothing sound mewling out of their mouths and then THE LIE: ‘Don’t worry, love, you’ll find someone else.’
 They all tell the same lie.
 They all have some anecdote about a friend of a friend who met their soul mate after being sent on a golden age cruise – one man was sent on a cruise as a consolation prize, he’d just had his leg amputated from diabetic damage, married on the cruise ship by the captain to a woman thirty years younger!!!
 And he wasn’t even rich!!”
 Emily paused mid-rant and stared at her therapist expectantly.